 Under all alternatives, tunneling under the Robertson Boulevard Tree Row would require more land to be acquired for construction and operations, and would result in additional environmental impacts on water features and natural habitats.
 Substantial amounts of soil would be removed, the export and storage of which would be considerable, resulting in additional air quality, cultural, and potential hazardous materials impacts.
 In addition, property acquisition required for the trenched entrances of the tunnel would increase current property requirements by approximately 45 percent, resulting in impacts on agricultural resources.
-For these reasons, the Authority and the FRA have determined that a tunnel under the Robertson Boulevard Tree Row would not be prudent.
+For these reasons, the Authority has determined that a tunnel under the Robertson Boulevard Tree Row would not be prudent.
 Additionally, after substantial analysis of the design, there is no clear indication that such a tunnel would be feasible from an engineering perspective under any Central Valley Wye alternative, given other road crossing, alignment crossing, and canal constraints.

-Greater detail on alternatives considered but dismissed is provided in the Statewide Program EIR/EIS (Authority and FRA 2005), the Merced to Fresno Section Preliminary Alternatives

-Analysis Report (Authority and FRA 2010a), the Merced to Fresno Section Supplemental Alternatives Analysis Report (Authority and FRA 2011a), and the San Jose to Merced Section Supplemental Alternatives Analysis Report and attachments (Authority and FRA 2011b).
+Greater detail on alternatives considered but dismissed is provided in the Statewide Program EIR/EIS (Authority and FRA 2005), the Merced to Fresno Section Preliminary Alternatives Analysis Report (Authority and FRA 2010a), the Merced to Fresno Section Supplemental Alternatives Analysis Report (Authority and FRA 2011a), and the San Jose to Merced Section Supplemental Alternatives Analysis Report (Authority and FRA 2011a), and the San Jose to Merced Section Supplemental Alternatives Analysis Report and attachments (Authority and FRA 2011b).